CSC207-UofT/course-project-csc207_stackoverflowers/Phase1/ProgressReport.md

 After that meeting, we set on wrapping up everything and to have a final meeting on Nov 8.
 During the few days, a lot of work was finished and there were multiple calls between group members.
 We also used branches, pull requests, and issues to aid us in organizing our code.
 ## Meeting Nov8
 During the last meeting, we set the final deadline to be Nov 10.
 All code will be written, tested, and we would have a final walk-through of the program using SPhase.
+## Deadline pushed back
+- many issues with pull requests, merging and repository.
+- one member did not have access to WIFI so that pushed back our deadline
+- many of the members suffered from issues with the repository and updating the main branch would not work.
+- When we would reclone our repository this would cause even more issues so this pushed our deadline further.